The Sony a7rII restored my faith in photography 🙂

 Wi-fi is extremely useful for uploading photographs to a phone when you’re travelling.
 It’s not implemented that well due to the software, but Canon’s native alternative is ridiculously expensive.
 The phone app allows me to tag the photographs using the phone’s GPS–the main use for this is with taking JPG travel photographs.
 It’s extremely easy to upload a photograph to flickr, but I would like to see an Instagram app.

 The Sony a7rII lacks GPS and subsequently you cannot geotag photographs with the Sony a7rII alone.
 GPS units built into cameras are pointless as they eat batteries and the sensors are inaccurate and annoying as you have to wait for them to find a satellite.
 Sometimes I think simplicity benefits a product–Sony already struggle with menu systems.
 A much better alternative if you have lightroom is to use a GPS watch and merge the log file with the photograph.
 If you’re taking a JPG and need the GPS coordinates immediately, then the phone can be used.
-A hot shoe GPS accessory might be nice for some people and perhaps Sony would consider it in the future, but to be honest I don’t see anyone complaining once they have tried the Garmin Fenix 3 Sapphire.
+A hot shoe GPS accessory might be nice for some people and perhaps Sony would consider it in the future, but to be honest I don’t see anyone complaining once they have tried the Garmin Fenix 3 Sapphire or the Garmin Fenix 5x.

 On the fly white balance